jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 plenty of rest between violent encounters.
 After all, travelling takes a considerable time and plenty of other types of challenge can interpose during a scenario.

-Intent: Another consideration of portraying realism is that fights need not end with killing.
+**Intent**: Another consideration of portraying realism is that fights need not end with killing.
 The Legend rules allow opponents to be defeated without unnecessary bloodshed.
 Defeat should not mean instant death.
 In many sagas a duel often ends with both antagonists becoming great friends, impressed with each other's prowess and